You know that video is huge, but do you realize just how big it’s gotten?

 Now, this isn’t to say you need to go around flaunting things that would negatively affect the brand or business.
 But treat your content as if you were telling a good friend or neighbor about something you were really excited about.
 You would not only tell them about how it’s great and why you love it, but also, if there were anything they needed to be aware of, you’d tell them that too.
 That’s the key to being authentic.

 This upfront honesty is especially important if your company has made a misstep.
 People aren’t perfect, and neither are companies, so it can be good in the long run to hear that while yes, you do all of these great things and have amazing products, you’ve also made some mistakes and have taken steps to be better.

 Viewers also perceive certain types of videos to be more authentic than others.
 Be careful not to come across as overly corporate and cold.
 Whether you are creating a big budget, high production video, or a video shot from a cell phone, there are ways to incorporate a personal and authentic sentiment into your video.

 Partnering with an influencer is where leaning into the authenticity of video content can be an effective strategy.
-Thanks to the parasocial relationship inherent to the medium, influencers have already earned the trust of their followers.
 By working with influencers to create video content for your brand, you tap into that trust and can leverage those relationships for content that feels more authentic than when it comes directly from the brand.